martinthomson/wpack-content/draft-thomson-wpack-content-origin.md

 that describes what information was transferred.  \[\[TBD: The form of the event.]]

+A user agent MAY request user permission to transfer some state.
+This might be conditioned on what state is being transferred.
+For instance, a user agent might prompt before transferring permissions {{PERMISSIONS}}; see
+{{transfer-permissions}}.

 ### Transfer of Content {#transfer-content}

 A bundle contains multiple resources that might be usable by the origin to which state is transferred.
-Rather than require that content
+Content that would otherwise be requested from the target origin can be loaded instead from the bundle.
+However, this is only possible for content loaded by the target origin.

-For content on the origin to which state was transferred, content MAY be loaded from the bundle if the Subresource Integrity hash {{SRI}} matches.
+For content on the origin to which state was transferred, content MAY be loaded from the bundle based on a hash of the content.
+Links to resources from the target origin that include a Subresource Integrity attribute {{SRI}} can be loaded if the content matches the `metadataList` derived from the integrity attribute.
 This avoids the negative effects described in {{SRI-ADDRESSABLE}} as the target origin is required to demonstrate knowledge of the contents of the bundle.

-Though a bundle could contain content that is ordinarily available from origins other than the target origin, content from other origins MUST NOT be loaded from the bundle in place of making the request to those other origins directly.
+A bundle could contain content that is ordinarily available from origins other than the target origin.
+Content from other origins MAY be loaded by the target origin using the bundle in place of making the request to those other origins directly.

+Content loaded from a bundle MUST NOT be cached for use by origins other than the target origin.

 A server might use the Digest header field
 {{?DIGEST=I-D.ietf-httpbis-digest-headers}} to indicate that content matches